Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders: Removal

 On 6 May, Latvian Prime Minister Krišjānis Kariņš announced that the monument's eventual removal was inevitable.
 After a spontaneous pro-Russian rally at the monument on 10 May, access to it was restricted once again and extended until August 31, while three police officers present on site on 10 May were suspended from their duties.
 On 12 May, a public demolition fundraising campaign was launched and more than 39,000 euros were donated by the end of the day when the Saeima voted to suspend the functioning of a section of an agreement between Latvia and Russia regarding the preservation of memorial structures.

 The next day Riga City Council also voted in favour of the monument's removal, but the total amount of donations reached almost 200,000 euros.
 Russia submitted a request for compensation for the monument's removal, but was dismissed by Minister of Foreign Affairs of Latvia Edgars Rinkēvičs who made a reference to Vladimir Putin's 2004 response to Latvia's wish to recover its former territory Abrene by saying that Russia "will get a dead donkey ears, not a compensation".

-On 20 May, a rally called "Getting Rid of Soviet Heritage" took place in Riga and was attended by approximately 5,000 people who walked from Freedom Monument to the so-called Victory Monument, while a counter rally by Latvian Russian Union with a reverse route was not allowed over security concerns.
+On 20 May, a rally called "Getting Rid of Soviet Heritage" took place in Riga and was attended by approximately 5,000 people who walked from Freedom Monument to the Victory Monument, while a counter rally by Latvian Russian Union with a reverse route was not allowed over security concerns.
 According to a June 2022 survey, 49% of people supported the dismantling of the monument (72% ethnic Latvians and only 9% ethnic Russians), while 25% didn’t support it (76% ethnic Russians and only 10% ethnic Latvians).

 On 22 August 2022, the monument's removal began with landscape preparations and State Security Service monitoring the situation for potential provocations.
 Seven people were detained by the police the same day and an additional 14 people a day later.
 The band of three soldiers was demolished on 23 August, and the monument's main element, the obelisk, was toppled on 25 August.
 The following day, UN Human Rights Committee belatedly asked Latvia to stop the removal of the monument and preserve the already removed parts of the monument while it reviewed a complaint submitted to the committee on 24 August.
 On 29 August, the pool within the memorial complex was drained, and a tonne of fish, mostly carp, were removed.
 The removal of the sculptures and the debris from the site was officially completed on 14 October, while the removal of the memorial complex's foundation and remaining structures was scheduled to be completed by the end of the month.
 A skatepark is planned to be built on the site of the monument as a potential temporary solution.